Romanian Orthodox Church

-The Romanian Orthodox Church (ROC; Biserica Ortodoxă Română, BOR), or Romanian Patriarchate, is an autocephalous Eastern Orthodox church in full communion with other Eastern Orthodox Christian churches, and is one of the nine patriarchates in the Eastern Orthodox Church.
-Since 1925, the church's Primate has borne the title of Patriarch.
+The Romanian Orthodox Church (ROC; Biserica Ortodoxă Română, BOR), or Romanian Patriarchate, is an autocephalous Eastern Orthodox church in full communion with the other Eastern Orthodox churches and is one of the nine patriarchates of the Eastern Orthodox Church.
+Since 1925, the church's primate has borne the title of patriarch.
 Its jurisdiction covers the territories of Romania and Moldova, with additional dioceses for Romanians living in nearby Ukraine, Serbia and Hungary, as well as for diaspora communities in Central and Western Europe, North America and Oceania.
 It is the only autocephalous church within Eastern Orthodoxy to have a Romance language for liturgical use.

-The majority of Romania's population (16,367,267, or 85.9% of those for whom data were available, according to the 2011 census data), as well as some 720,000 Moldovans, belong to the ROC.
+According to the 2021 Romanian census, 14,025,064 people (73.42% of the population) declared affiliation with the Romanian Orthodox Church, a figure that the church cites as its official membership in Romania.
+Additionally, four million Romanian Orthodox believers live abroad, particularly in Western Europe.
+In 2020, the World Christian Database, the online version of the World Christian Encyclopedia, published by Edinburgh University Press, reported 16 million members of the church.

 Members of the ROC sometimes refer to Orthodox Christian doctrine as Dreapta credință ("right/correct belief" or "true faith"; compare to Greek ὀρθὴ δόξα, "straight/correct belief").